nytud/hunlp-GATE/README.md

 ```

 By default `texts/peldak.txt` is used as input file,
-but it can be changed using the `PIPELINE_INPUT` parameter:
+but it can be changed using the `PIPELINE_INPUT` parameter
+to e.g. the XML version of the default input file:

 ```
-make GATE_HOME=/your/gate/installation/dir PIPELINE_INPUT=input_file.txt pipeline
+make GATE_HOME=/your/gate/installation/dir PIPELINE_INPUT=texts/peldak.xml pipeline
 ```

 ###Configuration